Tepic is the capital of Nayarit in western Mexico. Nestled between hills, it’s ideal for travelers who love culture and nature.

 Here, you can enjoy beaches with unforgettable sunsets, water sports, and rich local cuisine- seafood and typical dishes.

-Tip: another nearby beach town is the beautiful San Blas, a port with great history and many attractions.
+Tip: Another nearby beach town is the beautiful San Blas, a port with a great history and many attractions.

 11. Get your caffeine fix at Cafe Luna in Tepic Nayarit

 If you visit the Tepic downtown area, you must stop at this beautiful establishment; they have the best coffee in the region.

 With 19 years of experience as coffee roasters, their main philosophy is to offer the highest quality roasted and ground Nayarit coffee.

 The truth is that it is worth having a delicious coffee there; besides, they are not only dedicated to selling coffee, but they also offer training, sale, and maintenance of coffee machines, coffee tours, and online sales.